khannadheeraj/EDA-Practice/README.md

-# EDA-Practice
+# ML-Practice
-A collection of real-world Exploratory Data Analysis (EDA) projects for learners.
+A collection of real-world Exploratory  projects for learners.